 War at Sea: U.S. Navy Plan Red, Bermuda

-is the target of an American invasion in Scenario
+is the target of American invasion.
+From the 1860s to

 the time of the Great War, Bermuda was also